vkhazin/gkeintro-courseware/stateful-workloads/lab-stateful-set.md

 1. Apply the configuration: `kubectl apply --filename ./stateful-set.yml`
 1. Check how many pods have been created: `kubectl get pods`
 1. Depending on how fast the deployment processed you may see one, two, or all three pods running or some of them being `ContainerCreating`
-1. Using Web Console navigate to workloads and explore `Persistent volume claims specification`
+1. Using Web Console navigate to `Kubernetes Engine` -> `Workloads` and explore `Persistent volume claims specification`
-1. When you select the cluster you can navigate to `Storage` tab to see storage provisioned
+1. When you select the cluster you can navigate to `Storage` tab to see the storage provisioned
 1. The `Storage` link will display persistent volume claims
 1. We can also see the persistent volume claims using a command line: `kubectl get pvc`
-1. Using GCP console navigate to `Compute Engine` -> `Disks` to see the storage dynamically created
+1. Using the web console navigate to `Compute Engine` -> `Disks` to see the storage dynamically created
-1. From the `Kubernetes Engine` -> `Services & Ingress` copy the combination of end-point and port, when it has finished provisioning
+1. From the `Kubernetes Engine` -> `Services & Ingress` copy the combination of end-point and port for the load balancer, when the provisioning has completed
 1. Using a terminal run the command: `curl http://loadbalancer-external-ip/`
 1. We should get `403 Forbidden` as we don't have `/usr/share/nginx/html/index.html` file yet
 1. Using cloud shell let's create an `index.html` file in each pod: